dscarpetti/codax/README.md

   - `with-write-transaction` - creates a write transaction (body must evaluate to a transaction or an exception will be thrown)
   - `with-upgradable-transaction` - creates a read transaction that will upgrade to a write transaction if the transactions calls any modification function (`assoc-at`, `update-at`, `merge-at`, `dissoc-at`).
     - Evaluates to nil unless a `:result-path` is supplied, in which case it fetches the value at that path at the end of the transaction as if the transaction closed with `(get-at tx <:result-path>)`.
-    - When a transaction is upgraded the body of the transaction is restarted so *preceding forms may be evaluated twice*
+    - When a transaction is upgraded the body of the transaction will be restarted if another write transaction was started on on another thread while the upgradable transaction was executing so *preceding forms may be evaluated twice*
+    - If `:throw-on-restart` is true, the transaction will *not restart* and will instead throw an `ExceptionInfo` with data `{:cause :upgrade-restart-required}`
     - Body must evaluate to a transaction or an exception will be thrown
     - See [Example](#upgradable-transaction-example).